Reopening of the Newly Renovated Salle des États

 - Refresh a room that has had over a hundred million visitors since its previous renovation fifteen years ago.

-- Improve visibility of the Mona Lisa
+- Improve visibility of the Mona Lisa.

 - Create a smoother flow of traffic through the museum space and thus improve the quality of the visitor experience.